RN255/ThreeMountainsTwo/README.md

 - correctly sized and responsive google map
 - social media link section
 - weather API for the current weather in Daejeon
+- Uses Sass to style the pages
+    - primary color can be changed and text color will change automatically if background color is changed

 ## Lessons learnt
 - I was familiar with many of the concepts having studied them but this was one of my first attempts at putting them into a functioning site.